-Quite simply, The Paleo Diet® is the only diet to which the human species is genetically adapted.
-In other words, when you eat a Paleo Diet, you are eating the optimal foods for your body, literally programmed into your DNA [1-4].
+Quite simply, The Paleo Diet® is the diet to which the human species is best adapted.
+In other words, when you eat a Paleo Diet, you are eating the optimal foods for your body, literally programmed into your DNA .

 However, on The Paleo Diet, you will feel empowered like never before as you eat copious amounts of nutrient-dense foods such as vegetables and fruits, lean meats and seafood, all the while eliminating inflammatory foods such as grains, dairy, refined sugars, refined oils, and processed foods.
 For a quick and easy guide of what to eat and not eat on a Paleo Diet, click here.

 While other fad diets have come and gone, and new ones appear on the marketplace every few months, The Paleo Diet remains.
 It’s not just a lifestyle, but a commitment you will feel motivated every day to making part of your routine.
 That’s because it is based on decades of scientific research, and its fundamental principles are recognized by medical and health professionals who firmly believe in the supporting data.
 Going Paleo is an enlightening path to a reality-based approach to health and not a ‘quick fix.’

-A vast and growing body of evidence strongly suggests The Paleo Diet has wide-reaching therapeutic effects on metabolic diseases, autoimmune disorders, mental health, and much more [19-47].
+A vast and growing body of evidence strongly suggests The Paleo Diet® has wide-reaching therapeutic effects both physically and emotionally, on metabolic diseases, autoimmune disorders, mental health, and much more .
 In fact, since the diet is anti-inflammatory in nature, there are very few chronic illnesses or diseases that do not respond favorably to it.

-Now, let’s take a closer look at the core principles of The Paleo Diet®:
+Now, let’s take a closer look at the core principle and benefits of The Paleo Diet®:

 - Feed your DNA.
-You will eat the foods humans have evolved to eat.
+You will crave the foods humans have evolved to eat.

 - Improve nutrient density.
-You will consume the most nutrient-dense foods, including green leafy vegetables, blueberries, and salmon.
-(Click here for a complete chart comparing nutrient densities.)
-By contrast, the bulk of foods found in a typical Western diet—cereal grains, dairy products, and fatty feed-lot meat—lack that depth of nutrition.
+You will consume the most nutrient-dense foods, including green leafy vegetables, blueberries, and salmon .
+By contrast, the bulk of foods found in a typical Western diet—cereal grains, dairy products, and fatty feedlot meat—lack that depth of nutrition.
 Eliminating those items from your diet means you’ll need to replace those calories with something else.
-By the very nature of The Paleo Diet, that means eating more foods densely packed with a variety of essential vitamins, minerals, and phytochemicals.
+By the nature of The Paleo Diet, that means eating more foods densely packed with a variety of essential vitamins, minerals, and phytochemicals.

 - Forget macronutrients; focus on healthy foods.
 On The Paleo Diet you don’t focus on macronutrient ratios (i.e., how much protein versus carbohydrate you consume).
 This falls in line with our ancestral habits.
 Consider the range of foods our ancestors ate: hunter-gatherer societies living near the equator consumed higher levels of carbohydrates, while those farther north consumed higher volumes of protein and fat.
 Likewise, our ancestral diet changed seasonally, so macronutrient ratios fluctuated throughout the year.
 The truth of the matter is that focusing on macronutrients runs counter to one of the main tenets of The Paleo Diet: a focus on eating healthy foods, and not how much carbohydrate you eat relative to protein or fat.
 That said, eating healthy natural foods leads to a diet that is higher in protein and lower in carbohydrates than the typical western diet.